LowTL/tp/docs/DeveloperGuide.md

 Parser class processes user inputs and sieves out relevant details before calling the relevant methods.
 It contains command formats that must be adhered to for the methods to be called.
 ### Storage
-Storage class contains methods to write description of items to the file `./StockMasterData.txt`, and retrieve information from the file when program restarts.
+* Storage class contains method `addToFile()` to write data of items to the default file directory, `./StockMasterData.txt`.
+* `overwriteFile()` write data of items to the default file directory, overwriting previous contents in the file.
+* Method `readFromFile()` retrieve information from the file when program restarts.
+Information is used to create new `Item` object, which is added to the Itemlist by `addItem()` method.
 ### UI

 ### Cashier